What is dog DNA testing?

 Other features of dog DNA testing

 The ultimate size of your puppy can also be determined through dog DNA testing.
-Some owners of mixed-breed dogs are stunned when their dog turns out bigger or smaller than expected.
-Based on the breeds in the ancestry of your dog, the final size of your dog could be predicted through a dog DNA test.
+Owners of mixed-breed dogs are often surprised when their dog turns out bigger or smaller than expected.
+Based on the breeds your dog has in their ancestry, the adult size of your dog can be predicted through a canine DNA test.

-Additionally, a dog DNA report could help in predicting certain behavioural issues.
-Each dog is definitely unique, however, particular breeds will typically have similar behavioural problems.
-Knowing about these can assist both you and your dog.
-You will be able train your dog more effectively before a real issue surfaces.
+Additionally, a dog DNA test may help in predicting certain behavioural issues.
+While each dog is definitely unique, particular breeds will typically have similar behavioural problems.
+Knowing about these can assist both you and your dog, since you will be able to train your dog more effectively before any real issues surface.

-In certain areas, there is a widespread problem with unscrupulous dog owners who do not clean up after their dogs whilst they are out for a walk.
-As such, many individuals have argued that a DNA library should be kept of dogs whose owners or designated walkers do not clean up after them.
-It was further suggested that repeat offenders should be subjected to higher fines.
-Currently, there are councils and housing associations that keep genetic samples of the canines within their areas to match to droppings that are left behind by inconsiderate dog owners.
+In certain areas, there is a widespread problem with unscrupulous dog owners who do not clean up after their dogs.
+Because of this, it’s been argued that a DNA library should be kept of dogs whose owners or walkers do not clean up after them.
+It’s even been suggested that repeat offenders should be subjected to higher fines.
+Currently, some councils and housing associations already keep DNA samples from the dogs in their areas, which they can match to droppings left behind by inconsiderate owners.